Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 1. Manglai

-Manglai is ideal for sustainability teams that need to report under CSRD with full traceability and without relying on external consultancies.
+Manglai is ideal for sustainability teams that need to report under the CSRD with full traceability and without relying on external consultancies.

-Its platform provides a complete chain of evidence—from primary data all the way to the automatic generation of ESRS reports—ensuring an auditable workflow end to end.
+Its platform provides a complete chain of evidence, from primary data all the way to the automatic generation of ESRS reports, ensuring an auditable workflow end to end.

 __wf_reserved_inherit